Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Near the Martyr’s Shrine, Pine Garden is a small collection of buildings that once served as an administrative office for the Japanese Navy and served as a command center during WWII.

 The garden is a quiet place to explore and catch of glimpse of Taiwan’s Japanese colonial past.
 There are usually some kind of artistic or historical displays.
-Entrance is 50NT per person.
+And the best part – you can use your entrance ticket value towards pine tea or pine ice cream from the small cafe on site.

 Hualien Railway Culture Park (花蓮鐵道文化園區)